morten-krogh/trlmdb/README.md

 #### Create environment
 `trlmdb_create_env` is the first function to call.
-It creates an MDB_env, generates a random id associated with each trlmd environment, and sets the number of LMDB databases to 5, which is the number of LMDB databases used internally by trlmdb.
+It creates an MDB_env, generates a random id associated with each trlmdb environment, and sets the number of LMDB databases to 5, which is the number of LMDB databases used internally by trlmdb.
 To close the environment, call `trlmdb_env_close`.
 Before the environment may be used, it must be opened using `trlmdb_env_open`.